IanWraith/DMRDecode/README.txt

            provided by W8EMX on the Radioreference forums.

 Build 60 - Allows the user to select their audio source.

+Build 61 - Now saves the selected audio source in the settings file

 Ian Wraith (26th February 2013)